Serra314/CSEP-Next-day-gridded-forecast-database-for-California-code-and-tutorial/README.md

 To cite this code in publications please use:

-Serafini, F., Bayona, J.A., Silva, F., Savran, W., Stockman, S., Maechling, P.J., Werner, M.J. (under review) *A Database of Ten Years of Prospective Next-Day Earthquake Forecasts in California from the Collaboratory for the Study of Earthquake Predictability*, *Sci Data*.
+Serafini, F., Bayona, J.A., Silva, F., Savran, W., Stockman, S., Maechling, P.J., Werner, M.J. (under review) A Database of Ten Years of Prospective Next-Day Earthquake Forecasts in California from the Collaboratory for the Study of Earthquake Predictability, *Sci Data*.